I can’t tell you how many times I’ve heard somebody say—

 Get your kids through 5th grade so they can graduate to help you plow the field.

-And if you were a planner, plant a tree on the hill a soon as you can so that it is big enough for your kids to bury you under when a toothache took you out.
+And if you were a planner, plant a tree on the hill as soon as you can so that it is big enough for your kids to bury you under when a toothache takes you out.

 While it’s easy to make fun of the old days, one thing rings true—

-If you lived in the past, wondering what you would do next in your life would never be an option.
+If you lived in the past, wondering what you would do next would never be an option.